fiskl-accounting/help-docs/docs/Settings-Configurations/tax-settings.md

 ### 3. Tax ID/VAT Numbers

-In this section, you can manage your Tax IDs (also referred to as Tax Agency numbers).
-Each Tax ID is associated with:
+In this section, you can manage your Tax IDs (also referred to as your Tax Agency or Tax Number).
+Each [tax ID](tax-settings#3-tax-idvat-numbers) is associated with:

 1. Country
 2. Currency